 Because all Americans are required by the Affordable Care Act (ACA) to maintain health coverage, regardless of their employment situation, part-time jobs that provide health benefits are particularly desirable.

 Many part-time workers do receive subsidies under the Affordable Care Act, making it more affordable to purchase individual healthcare plans from private insurers through state-run or federal exchanges.
-But some workers earn too much to qualify for subsidies under the PPACA.
+But some workers earn too much to qualify for subsidies under the ACA.
 (If you earn more than $50,000 per year as an individual head of household, you won’t qualify.)
 This can put exchange-based individual or family insurance policies out of reach.
+While workers with suitable credit profiles often take out unsecured personal loans to cover unexpected healthcare costs, no one should have to choose between their health and credit utilization rate.

-Not to mention, many companies are scaling back or eliminating benefits packages for part-time workers.
+In recent years, some companies have scaled back or eliminated benefits packages for part-time workers.
 Target, Walmart, Trader Joe’s, and Home Depot have all discontinued health and retirement plans for part-time staff in recent years, raising the threshold for health coverage to 30 hours per week (as per PPACA regulations), and retirement benefits to 40 hours per week.
 For health, dental, and vision coverage, workers who don’t work 30 hours per week must turn to state or federal insurance exchanges.

 Companies Offering Part-Time Benefits